John McGarry

-In addition to teaching, he is currently the senior advisor on governance to the UN-led negotiations in Cyprus.
-His contribution and work were recognised in 2010, when he was invested into the Royal Society of Canada.
-He won Canada's prestigious Trudeau Fellowship Prize in 2011.
+His academic and applied contribution were recognised in 2010, when he was invested into the Royal Society of Canada.
+He won a Trudeau Fellowship Prize in 2011.
 In 2013, he was awarded the Queen Elizabeth II Diamond Jubilee Medal, and the Killam Prize.
 The latter is Canada's most prestigious research prize.

-In 2014, McGarry won the Innis-Gérin Medal from the Royal Society of Canada, its top award in the social sciences.
+In 2014, McGarry won the Innis-Gérin Medal from the Royal Society of Canada.
 In 2015, his research on conflict resolution was recognised by the Council of Ontario Universities (COU) as one of the top 50 examples of "game-changing" research conducted in Ontario during the past 100 years.

+On 30 June 2016, McGarry was made an Officer of the Order of Canada by Governor General David Johnston for "his scholarly contributions to the study of ethnic conflict and for designing Governance Frameworks that promote peace."
+He won Canada's Molson Prize in the Social Sciences and Humanities in the same year.
+In 2022 he was awarded the Pearson Peace Medal, previous recipients of which include Romeo Dallaire, Louise Arbour, and Beverly McLachlin.

-McGarry and O'Leary have long backed consociationalism (power-sharing) as a method of conflict management and are widely considered to be the two leading theorists working in this field.
+McGarry and O'Leary have long backed consociationalism (power-sharing) as a method of conflict management.
 Arend Lijphart has been a significant influence on their work.
 In 2009, a book entitled Consociational Theory: McGarry and O'Leary and the Northern Ireland Conflict was published, edited by Rupert Taylor.

-On 30 June 2016, McGarry was made an Officer of the Order of Canada by Governor General David Johnston for "his scholarly contributions to the study of ethnic conflict and for designing Governance Frameworks that promote peace."